Brooklyn shooting: Father describes chaos at scene of subway attack

 Mr Mastrogiorgio added that his son’s school has gone into lockdown, like many others in the area.

-As of 11am no arrests have been named as authorities were said to be searching for a man wearing a gas mask and an orange construction vest.
-The NYPD issued a description of the suspected gunman as about 1.65m (5ft5in) and 81 kgs (180 pounds).
+As of 12pm no arrests have been made as authorities were said to be searching for a man wearing a gas mask and a green construction vest.
+The NYPD issued a description of the suspected gunman as about 5’5”, 180 pounds and wearing a gray sweatshirt.

-Sources said a masked man threw a device in the air and began shooting, striking several commuters.

 Graphic photos posted to Twitter showed injured commuters covered in blood.
 A video posted to the site captured terrified commuters getting off a subway car as it pulls into the 25th St station with smoke billowing from the carriage.
 Several appear overcome with smoke inhalation.